How is a TSCM Bug Sweep Conducted?

-The most commonly used procedures and instrumentation are listed by number.
+The most commonly used corporate bug sweep procedures and instrumentation are listed in order.
 There are more, but like a doctor, the treatment is based on the symptoms.
-The exact procedures and instrumentation used will be based upon your concerns, location, security goals and what is in the environment.
+The exact procedures and instrumentation used will be based on your concerns, location, security goals, and what is in the environment.

 The Technical Surveillance Countermeasures (TSCM) portion of the inspection process is constructed so that procedures overlap each other in effectiveness, thus automatically creating a double-check analysis strategy.

 These items are discussed, in confidence: